Region Itinerary: England

-Day 4: Join an organized tour for the city of Bath, either by bus, foot or chauffeur-driven trike, or download a themed MP3 audio tour from www.visitbath.co.uk for a self-guided walk.
+Day 4: Join an organized tour of the city of Bath, either by bus, foot or chauffeur-driven trike, or download a themed MP3 audio tour from www.visitbath.co.uk for a self-guided walk.
 Visit Pulteney Bridge, Roman Baths, Bath Abbey and Royal Crescent.
 Book a session at Thermae Bath Spa.
-Then head to Stratford-upon-Avon, birthplace of William Shakespeare, to catch one of the Bard’s plays at the Royal Shakespeare Theatre or The Swan.
+Then head to Stratford-upon-Avon, the birthplace of William Shakespeare, to catch one of Bard’s plays at the Royal Shakespeare Theatre or The Swan.

 Day 5: Board a hop-on, hop-off sightseeing tour of Stratford’s visitor attractions, including Shakespeare’s Birthplace, Anne Hathaway’s Cottage, Mary Arden’s House and The Royal Shakespeare Theatre.
 Head to The Museum of Wizardology and Magic Alley on Henley Street for a Harry Potter experience.
-Have lunch in the RSC Theatre’s new Rooftop Restaurant.
+Have lunch at the RSC Theatre’s new Rooftop Restaurant.

 Day 6: In York, climb the 275 steps to the top of York Minster for views of the city.
 The Jorvik Viking Centre re-creates the Viking city of Jorvik as it stood 1,000 years ago.
-Take tea at Bettys teashop on St. Helen’s Square.
+Take tea at Betty's teashop on St. Helen’s Square.